 Personality disorder is the term used within mental health services to describe longstanding difficulties in how individuals think and feels about themselves and others, and consequently how they behave in relation to other people.
 Symptoms vary depending on the type of personality disorder.

-A person with borderline personality disorder (one of the most common types) tends to have disturbed ways of thinking, impulsive behaviour and problems controlling their emotions.
+People with borderline personality disorder (one of the most common types) tend to have disturbed ways of thinking, impulsive behaviour and problems controlling their emotions.
 They may have intense but unstable relationships and worry about people abandoning them.

 Borderline personality disorder (BPD) is a disorder of mood and how a person interacts with others.
 In general, someone with a personality disorder will differ significantly from an average person in terms of how he or she thinks, perceives, feels or relates to others.